 Exceptional customer service is a powerful business asset.
 Businesses that consistently deliver excellent customer service benefit from higher revenue, customer retention, a stellar reputation, better resilience than competitors, and deep product insights.

 Treating customers well has a big impact on a business’s bottom line.

 More than 7 in 10 buying experiences depend on how customers feel they are being treated.
 As a result, strong customer relationships can mean the difference between making a sale and sending a prospect into the arms of a competitor.

 Being there for your customers can increase their confidence in buying from you.
 It can also make them spend more.
 Research shows that 68% of consumers are willing to pay more for services and products from a company that delivers a better customer service experience.

 A “better” customer service experience is one that’s personalized.
 Over 70% of customers expect customer service agents to work together so that they don’t have to repeat themselves.
-With remote co-browsing solutions like RemoteHQ, agents can consistently deliver a personalized experience to customers by accessing their customer information in real-time and resolving issues immediately.
+With remote collaboration software like RemoteHQ, agents can consistently deliver a personalized experience to customers by accessing their customer information in real-time and resolving issues immediately.